 - Identify the purpose of each item submitted as part of the application.

-- Outline ideal elements applicants should address in their research, teaching, and diversity statements.
-Share this information in the job ad or via an informational document that can be linked in the job ad or other recruitment materials.
-This step promotes a more equitable experience because candidates receive different mentoring in their faculty application experience.
-This step also promotes the alignment of application materials with the rubric.
+- Share this information in the job ad or via an informational document that can be linked in the job ad or other recruitment materials.
+This step promotes a more inclusive experience by providing candidates with tailored mentoring throughout their faculty application process.
+This step also promotes the alignment of application materials with the evaluation rubric.

-- As a committee, review the job Ad and rubric and ensure the following:
+- Review the job ad and rubric as a committee to ensure the following:

-- Map rubric evaluation criteria onto job ad application elements
+- Map rubric evaluation criteria onto the job ad application elements

 - Confirm what you need for evaluation has been requested via the job ad

-- Review Academic Personnel's job ad guidance on common reasons Interfolio ads send back
+- Review Academic Personnel and Faculty's job ad guidance on common reasons Interfolio ads send back

-- Determine where the ad will be placed
+- Determine where the ad will be placed, ensuring visibility among a broad pool of potential qualified candidates.

 - ATC confirms that the ad meets COE HR requirement